-While anyone can supervise you learning to drive (provided they hold an appropriate licence), you may find it beneficial to have some lessons with a professional driving instructor.
+While anyone can supervise you learning to drive (provided they hold an appropriate licence), you might find it helpful to have some lessons with a professional driving instructor.

 Choosing a driving instructor

-A person who receives money, or any other reward for teaching you to drive, or tests or assesses your driving ability must hold a valid Driving Instructor’s licence, and must display their licence in the cabin of the vehicle, while they’re teaching you to drive.
+A person who receives money, or any other reward for teaching you to drive, or tests or assesses your driving ability must hold a valid driving instructor licence, and must display their licence in the cabin of the vehicle, while they're teaching you to drive.

 It is worth making sure that you contact a driving school that can offer quality tuition.